 The tree is easily propagated from cuttings.

-The multi stemmed shrub is good for healthy animals, thick milk and good fat.
+The multi-stemmed shrub is good for healthy animals, with thick milk and good fat.
 It can be fed to cattle, sheep, pigs, rabbits and poultry.
 Its leaves and pods are rich in protein.

 Tree Lucerne (Tagasaste)

-You can plant the fodder crop for your livestock, nitrogen fixing and bee keeping.
-The seeds are used an ingredient for processing poultry feed.
-It is a high nutritional fodder with its crude protein ranging between 18% and 24%.
+You can plant the fodder crop for your livestock, nitrogen-fixing and beekeeping.
+The seeds are used as an ingredient for processing poultry feed.
+It is a highly nutritional fodder with its crude protein ranging between 18% and 24%.

 Intercrop Desmodium with Napier grass.
 It is rich in protein which will increase your milk yields.
 As a weed plant in Napier gras farms, Desmodium use in promoted in push and pull method, an organic farming method to control weed growth and soil water retention.